Dick Brittenden: Other works

 Brittenden also wrote Give 'em the Axe: The First Hundred Years of the Christchurch Football Club (1963), and ghost-wrote Bert Sutcliffe's memoirs, Between Overs (1963).
 He was managing editor of the New Zealand Cricketer from its inception in 1967 to 1973, and also edited its successor, the Cricket Player.

 In the 1985 Queen's Birthday Honours, Brittenden was appointed a Member of the Order of the British Empire, for services to sporting journalism.
-The press box at Lancaster Park in Christchurch is named after him.
+The press box at Lancaster Park in Christchurch was named after him.

 Death

 Brittenden died in Christchurch on 10 June 2002.